vladigleba/vladigleba.github.io/posts/prophecy/mark.md

 ## What warnings does God give regarding His law?

->  *For the priest's lips should keep knowledge, and they should seek the law at his mouth: for he is the messenger of the LORD of hosts.
+>  *For the priest’s lips should keep knowledge, and they should seek the law at his mouth: for he is the messenger of the LORD of hosts.
 But ye are departed out of the way; ye have caused many to stumble at the law*; ye have corrupted the covenant of Levi, saith the LORD of hosts.
 Therefore have I also made you contemptible and base before all the people, according as ye have not kept my ways, but have been partial in the law.
 {% ct 'Malachi 2:7-9' %}

 > That this is a rebellious people, lying children, *children that will not hear the law of the LORD*: which say to the seers, See not; and to the prophets, *Prophesy not unto us right things, speak unto us smooth things, prophesy deceits*.